rocicorp/diff-server/demo/replicant/README.md

 This is a super sketchy fast ugly duct-tape, glue, and chewing gum prototype of Replicant.
 This is not beautiful code.

-Specifically, what we have here is a CLI program that you should think of as a prototype of the library that a program in an application would be coded against.
+Specifically, what we have here is a CLI program that you should think of as a prototype of the eventual Replicant API.
 So in real life, Replicant is not going to take the form of a CLI (or at least not *only* a CLI).
 It will have in-process bindings for various languages.
 But it was expedient to prototype it that way here.